auth0/docs/articles/getting-started/the-basics.md

 Auth0 supports three regional subdomains:

-- `auth0.com` for US
+- `auth0.com` for the Americas
 - `eu.auth0.com` for Europe
 - `au.auth0.com` for Australia

 When you create your tenant, you will be asked for the region you want to use.
 This choice affects which regional subdomain will be assigned to you and where your data will be hosted.
-For example, if you pick US then the name format will be `YOUR-TENANT-NAME.auth0.com`, for Europe it will be `YOUR-TENANT-NAME.eu.auth0.com`, and so forth.
-In our example, the owner of `Example-Co` picked the name `example-co` and chose Americas as their region.
+For example, if you pick the Americas, then the name format will be `YOUR-TENANT-NAME.auth0.com`; for Europe, it will be `YOUR-TENANT-NAME.eu.auth0.com`; and so forth.
+In our example, the owner of `Example-Co` picked the name `example-co` and chose the Americas as their region.
 Therefore, their domain is `example-co.auth0.com`.

 Alternatively, you can use [custom domains](#custom-domains) (which we highly recommend for a production environment), like `example-co.com`.
-(This option does require an additional cost.)
+(This option requires an additional cost.)
 Using a custom domain gives your users the most secure and seamless experience.
 If you have a [**single-tenant** implementation](/private-cloud), you can deploy your custom domain in either the cloud managed by Auth0 or an AWS cloud that you manage.
 To learn more, see [Custom Domains](/custom-domains).

 ## Application